Geneva and Lyons Railroad

 The Geneva and Lyons Railroad was a railroad in New York State, constructed and owned by the New York Central Railroad.
-Chartered in 1877 and opened in 1878, it served as an outlet for coal trains on the Syracuse, Geneva and Corning Railroad to reach the main line of the New York Central.
+Chartered in 1877 and opened in 1878, it served as an outlet for coal trains on the Syracuse, Geneva and Corning Railway to reach the main line of the New York Central.
 The Fall Brook Coal Company, which operated the Syracuse, Geneva and Corning, and the Lehigh Valley Railroad both used the line to deliver coal to Lyons.
 A branch of the New York Central since its completion, the Geneva and Lyons was formally absorbed by the New York Central in 1890.